Understanding Expense Reimbursement Laws in California

 Understanding Meal Breaks

-As per the California Labor Code section 512, employees have the right to an unpaid meal break of at least 30 minutes when working for over five hours—this can be waived if the shift is less than 6 hours.
-Employees working more than 12 hours are entitled to an additional 30-minute unpaid meal break.
-All unpaid breaks should be uninterrupted.
+California employees are generally entitled to an unpaid meal break of at least 30 minutes when working more than five hours, though this break can be waived if the shift is six hours or less.
+Employees who work more than 12 hours are typically entitled to a second 30-minute unpaid meal break.
+Meal breaks should be uninterrupted whenever possible.

 Understanding Rest Breaks